-The Ray53, Ray63 and Ray73 are 12 V dc, Class D Digital Selective Calling (DSC) VHF radios.
-DSC enables you to make a selective call to a specific radio, and to transmit and receive position information to and from the selected radio.
-DSC also allows transmission of a distress alert to all radios within range at the touch of a button.
-Once a DSC request is sent and acknowledged, voice communication is carried out on the channel chosen by the caller.
-The radio can transmit and receive on all available US, Canadian, International and Private marine VHF channels.
+The Ray90 and Ray91 are 12 V dc, Class D Digital Selective Calling (DSC) VHF radios.
+DSC enables you to make and receive calls to a specific radio, and to transmit and receive position information to and from a selected radio.
+DSC also allows transmission of a distress alert, to all radios within range, at the touch of a button.
+Once a DSC request is sent and acknowledged voice communication is carried out on the channel chosen by the caller.
+The radio can transmit and receive on all available US.
+Canadian.
+International and Private marine VHF channels.

-Your product includes the following features:
+The Ray90 includes the following features: